awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-scheduler-schedule-ecsparameters.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PropagateTags`  <a name="cfn-scheduler-schedule-ecsparameters-propagatetags"></a>
 Specifies whether to propagate the tags from the task definition to the task\.
 If no value is specified, the tags are not propagated\.
 Tags can only be propagated to the task during task creation\.
-To add tags to a task after task creation, use Amazon ECS's [https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TagResource.html](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TagResource.html) API action\.
+To add tags to a task after task creation, use the Amazon ECS [https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TagResource.html](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TagResource.html) API action\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)